-The growth of the distributed generation market and increasing global demand for EVs is driving the demand for Lithium Ion Batteries (LIBs) as seen in Figure 12 (BNEF 2016).
+The growth of the distributed generation market and increasing global demand for EVs are driving the demand for lithium ion batteries (LIBs), as seen in Figure 13 (Bloomberg New Energy Finance 2018).
 Economies of scale and technical advances have seen battery prices fall by more than 70% since 2010.
 When the first mass-market EVs were introduced in 2010, the batteries cost more than US\$1 000/kWh.
 In 2018, Tesla's Model 3 battery pack cost \$190/kWh and the Chevrolet Bolt battery pack ~\$205/kWh.
 Prices are expected to continue to fall as demand rises for LIBs in other sectors.

-Figure 12: LIB price/kWh over time
+Figure 13: LIB price/kWh over time